 UK Championship snooker draw, schedule and results: Ronnie O'Sullivan, Judd Trump, Ding Junhui, Mark Williams, John Higgins and more play in York

-Ronnie O'Sullivan looking for record-extending eighth UK Championship snooker title in York; 'Rocket' last won this tournament in 2024; world No 1 Judd Trump is defending champion after beating Barry Hawkins in last year's final; John Higgins, Mark Williams and Ding Junhui also in action
+Ronnie O'Sullivan looking for record-extending ninth UK Championship snooker title in York; 'Rocket' last won this tournament in 2023; world No 1 Judd Trump is defending champion after beating Barry Hawkins in last year's final; John Higgins, Mark Williams and Ding Junhui also in action

 Ronnie O'Sullivan will begin his bid for a record-extending ninth UK Championship snooker title against China's Zhou Yuelong.